-The Contract resulting from this RFP will be for a period of 5 years.
+The Contract resulting from this RFP will be for a period of 5 years with possible extended 1-3 year renewal.

 PCSD reserves the right to review contract(s) on a regular basis regarding performance and cost analysis and may negotiate price and service elements during the terms of the contract.